 You’ll find both largemouth and smallmouth bass in Storrie Lake, NM, as well as catfish and rainbow trout.

-New Mexico offers exceptional fishing opportunities to both resident fly anglers and fishers from further afield.
+New Mexico offers exceptional fishing opportunities to both resident fly anglers and fly fishers from further afield.
 It’s well worth planning a fishing trip to take on some of the exciting New Mexico waters!

-Now you know everything about fishing New Mexico, from licenses and regulations to the best locations and the most effective flies!
-Don’t forget to share this fishing guide on Facebook or Twitter if you found it helpful!
+Now you know everything about fly fishing New Mexico, from licenses and regulations to the best fly fishing locations and the most effective flies, now you just need to catch some fish.